-Three dudes and their guide
+three guys and their guide

 Stephen Spender and his fresh view on China

-why you might want to read this
+who might want to read this